Sudarshanmaskare/SpringBatch/README.md

-This is Spring Batch hands on Project to get core idea how it works .
-Using ETL Methadology for extracting data from csv file , transforming it with use of ItemProcessor and loading it to any warehouse or S3 bucket.
+This is a Spring Batch hands-on Project to get a core idea of how it works.
+Using ETL Methodology for extracting data from CSV files, transforming it with the use of ItemProcessor, and loading it to any warehouse or S3 bucket.

 Set Up Spring Batch Project: